royratcliffe/swi-prolog-pack-cover/README.md

 the same time.
 After checking out your project repository, the runners will then proceed to install SWI-Prolog either using Homebrew, Chocolatey or APT depending on the runner's operating system.
-The pack will install, run tests with captured coverage statistics.
+The pack will install, then run tests with captured coverage statistics.
 You can see the normal SWI-Prolog coverage report in the runner job logs.

 ```yaml